xSelenx/Karateka/README.md

 # karateka

 Project for Coyotiv
 Karateka is a website for people who do Karate.
 Karatekas can share photos and their experiences with each other.
-They can send messages and arrange to train together
+They can send messages and arrange to train together.